Cosmetics

 scar-large1.webp

-This example is a more minimal use of a Large Scar Applicator.
+This example is a more minimal use of a Large Scars item.

 There is a scar over the back/hip area which counts as a large scar due to its size.